Anchormen/sql4es/README.md

 - default.row.length (int, default 250): the initial number of columns created for results.
 Increase this property only when results do not fit (typically indicated by an array index out of bounds exception) triggered when search results are parsed.
 - query.cache.table (string, default 'query_cache'): the fictional table name used to indicate using elasticsearch query cache.
 Can be changed to make it shorter or more convenient.
 - result.nested.lateral (boolean, default true): specifies weather nested results must be exploded (the default) or not.
 Can be set to false when working with the driver from your own code.
 In this case a column containing a nested object (wrapped in a ResultSet) will have java.sql.Types =  Types.JAVA_OBJECT and can be used as (ResultSet)rs.getObject(colNr).
+- fragment.size (int, default 100): specifies the preferred fragment length in characters.
+- fragment.count (int, default 1): specifies the maximum number of fragments to return when requesting highlighting.

 ### Example using SQLWorkbenchJ